 Think Like A Disciplinarian

-To differentiate this skill, I turned to Sandra Kaplan’s model of “thinking like a disciplinarian.”
-Students will be expected to think from the perspective of an expert, making well-informed inferences as an expert would.
+To differentiate this skill, I turned to “Thinking Like a Disciplinarian” – a part of the Depth and Complexity framework.
+Using this tool, students will learn to think from the perspective of an expert, making well-informed inferences as an expert would.

 Introduce Inferencing (From An Expert’s Perspective)